 Another way to save time trying to purchase water around the park is to bring your own.
 Try to bring enough water that each person will need throughout the day.

-I don’t know what your water intake is for the person in your family, however, have enough to at least begin with and if you do run out, you can purchase at lunch or dinner time depending on your length of stay.
+I don’t know what your water intake is for the person in your family, however, have enough to at least begin with and if you do run out, you can purchase it at lunch or dinner time depending on your length of stay.

 Plan to arrive at Disney World at least a minimum of 30 minutes before the park opens.